EchoAppsTeam/js-sdk/docs/guides/terminology/README.md

 ### Control

-*Control* is a JavaScript class with the pre-defined structure (generated out of the control manifest) which represents a certain set of discrete funcitonality.
+*Control* is a JavaScript class with the pre-defined structure (generated out of the control manifest) which represents a certain set of discrete functionality.
 Control examples: [Stream control](#!/api/Echo.StreamServer.Controls.Stream), [Submit control](#!/api/Echo.StreamServer.Controls.Submit), [Auth control](#!/api/Echo.IdentityServer.Controls.Auth), etc. More information about the Controls development can be found in [the hands-on guide](#!/guide/how_to_develop_control).

 ### Plugin